prottoymodak08/Huddle-Landing-Page/README.md

 # Huddle-Landing-Page

 Huddle landing page with a single introductory section with a two-column layout.
+Fontend Mentor Project